wowagner2015/digital-twin-ai-agents-on-hadera/README.md

 The rapid advancement in Artificial General Intelligence (AGI) and Superintelligent General Intelligence (SGI) presents new challenges for secure, transparent, and efficient communication between AI agents.
 This paper proposes integrating a decentralized communication protocol, leveraging Hedera Hashgraph, as an essential component for the future of AGI/SGI, ensuring secure, scalable, transparent, and autonomous communication channels.

 ### Introduction:
 The rise of AGI and SGI presents unprecedented opportunities and significant risks.
 As AI systems become more sophisticated and autonomous, their ability to communicate effectively, securely, and transparently becomes crucial.
 Current communication protocols are inadequate for the complex and dynamic interactions required by AGI/SGI agents.
-By integrating a decentralized communication protocol, we can provide a robust foundation for AI agents to interact in a secure, scalable, and transparent manner.
+By integrating a decentralized communication protocol, we can provide a robust foundation for AI agents to interact securely, scalably, and transparently.

 ### Theoretical Background:
 1. **Yuval Noah Harari’s Perspective on Future AI**: